 • If you have sold the entire amount entered in a previous purchase record, you can remove the entire record from the table.

-• You can erase all prior records for a cryptocurrency if you consider DCA and only sell a portion of it, and then you can create a new record with the updated price.
+• You can erase all prior records for a cryptocurrency if you practice DCA (Dollar-Cost Averaging) and only sell a portion of it, then create a new record with the updated average price.

 Conclusion